 Digital research resources for the common good

-One of the outputs of the IG is a Typology of the essential elements in a Commons.
-In developing this typology, the IG identified the need to also provide a set of definitions for each of the typology elements.
-This document is the formal statement of this typology with the associated definitions.
+One of the outputs of the IG is a typology of the essential elements in a commons.
+In setting out to characterize research commons, the IG identified the need to provide a set of definitions for each of the core elements that appeared to be essential to the infrastructure of a commons.
+This document establishesthe typology with the supporting definitions.

 Scope

-In considering a Commons, one needs to consider what the commons contains (contents), and how those contents came into the commons (sources).
+In considering a research commons, one needs to define the essential elements of such a digital ecosystem.

 Contents

-The set of possible research inputs and outputs vary widely by discipline, and thus the possible contents of different Commons may also be diverse.
-In some disciplines, physical collections are both an input to, and an output of, research (for instance herbaria, insect collections, geophysical samples, biobanks, 3d printed objects etc).

-The scope of the GORC is intentionally restricted to digital information.
-This may involve surrogates for physical collections (for instance 3d scans of insects, microscopy images of tissue samples, X-rays of rocks, etc) but does not include the physical samples themselves.
+The purpose and uses of digital research ecosystems may vary according to settings, disciplines, and/or methodologies.
+Different research commons may therefore prioritize different core infrastructure elements in order to achieve specific sought outcomes.

+The scope of GORC is limited to digital objects and the infrastructure that supports research in a digital ecosystem.

 Sources

-In some disciplines, instruments of all kinds (for instance telescopes, NMR scanners, camera traps, seismic sensors, microscopes, etc) are significant generators of data.

-While these are essential to the wider conduct of research, the GORC scope intentionally does not include the instruments that generate the data that is made available through the commons.

-Typology of Elements
+A wide variety of physical instruments are used in the sciences to capture data from (digitally describe) natural phenomena.
+These physical instruments fall outside the scope of this typology.
+Digital objects generated through data processing, whether or not in combination with physical instruments, fall within the scope of this typology.

+The essential elements of a research commons

-The three elements in blue are the underpinning digital elements that constitute the parts of the commons with which people interact.
-The five elements in white are the social/human elements that are needed to make the commons succeed.
-The central element in dark blue represents that way in which standards are at the core of a commons.
+The three elements in blue constitute the core data processing infrastructure for posing research queries and generating responses.
+The five elements in white constitute the core supporting human infrastructure required for a research commons to exist and be sustained.

 Definitions

-NOTE: These definitions are current as of early 2023.
-As this field evolves, the definitions and typology may need to be revisited.

-Governance structures
+Governance

-Governance is focused on defining that organization’s purpose and the development of the strategies, objectives, values, and policies that frame how that purpose will be pursued.
-It includes the development of such things as mission statements, values, organizational performance metrics, risk management frameworks, policies and guidelines for financial and operational matters and stakeholder relations.
-Typically the governance processes will be operated via a series of steering groups or boards, involving key stakeholders for the commons such as funders, national services and community representatives.
+Governance here refers to the structures and processes through which decisions in a research commons are made, implemented, and monitored.
+It encompasses the mechanisms and practices that guide decision-making practices, either human or machine, concerning the exercise of authority, control, and/or management of the common’s resources, policies, and activities.
+Governance includes the development of mission statements, values, organizational performance metrics, risk management frameworks, policies, and guidelines for financial and operational matters and stakeholder relations.

-Rules of Participation
+Rules of participation (RoP)

-Set of policies defining a minimal set of rights, obligations and accountability governing the activities of those participating in the Commons (this definition and the concept of Rules of Participation are drawn from the European Open Science Cloud).
+Rules of participation (RoP) are guidelines or principles that outline how individuals or entities (human or machine) may engage with a research commones.
+These rules help establish a framework for collaboration, interaction, and decision-making, ensuring that participants are aware of their rights, responsibilities, and expected behavior.
+Set of policies defining a minimal set of rights, obligations, and responsibilities governing the activities of those participating in the Commons (this definition and the concept of Rules of Participation are drawn from the European Open Science Cloud).
 The rights to all participants vary by Commons and are not enumerated here but could include rights"that enable and foster reuse and reproducibility.
 These should fulfill the following criteria (which were inspired by the EOSC Rules of Participation as listed in this report from the EOSC Executive Board):

-The RoP apply to all users of the Commons
+The RoP apply to all users of the commons, though specific rights and responsibilities may vary among user category.

-They apply not only to data and services, but also for example to publications, software, tools, workflows, training and consultancy

-They apply to all resources provided or accessed via the Commons

-They apply to users of the Commons, including users from research, industry and the public

-They apply to publicly funded and commercial data and service providers as well as consumers
+They apply to all aspects of a user’s (human or machine) interactions with the commons, its infrastructure and its digital objects, though the specific rules may vary according to access rights to various data processing infrastructure and digital objects

-These overlap with, and reinforce, Elinor Ostrom's Eight Principles for Managing Commons (written for natural resource commons, but also applicable here).
+See too, Elinor Ostrom's Eight Principles for Managing Commons.

 Engagement